vasanthk/async-javascript/README.md

 - [Async Functions (ES7)](#async-functions-es7)

 ## [Callbacks](1-callback.js)
-In JavaScript, functions are first-class objects; that is, functions are of the type Object and they can be used in a first-class manner like any other object (String, Array, Number, etc.) since they are in fact objects themselves.
+In JavaScript, functions are first-class objects; that is, functions are of the type Object and they can be used in a first-class manner like any other object.
 They can be “stored in variables, passed as arguments to functions, created within functions, and returned from functions”.

 Because functions are first-class objects, we can pass a function as an argument in another function and later execute that passed-in function or even return it to be executed later.
 This is the essence of using callback functions in JavaScript.